Light Years (Kylie Minogue album): Commercial performance

 The album debuted at number two on the UK Albums Chart during the week of 7 October 2000, behind Madonna's Music.
 On 9 February 2001, it was certified platinum by the British Phonographic Industry (BPI) for shipments of more than 300,000 units.
-It was Minogue's most successful album sales-wise since Enjoy Yourself (1989).
+It was Minogue's most successful album sales-wise since Enjoy Yourself in 1989.
 When Fever was released in October 2001, Light Years had remained in the top 100 for 27 non-consecutive weeks.
 From January to May 2002, the album re-entered the chart, staying for 11 weeks.
 In 2018, the reissue of Light Years peaked at number 36 on the UK Albums Chart on 7 June; it was the third best-selling vinyl album of the week.
 That same week, the reissue also appeared on the Scottish Albums Chart, reaching number 21—Light Years had previously peaked at number 3 there after its original release in 2000.
 In Ireland, the album spent five weeks on the chart and peaked at number 13.
-Light Years had sold 498,337 copies in the UK by October 2020.
+Light Years had sold 508,739 copies in the UK as of September 2023, and in total the album spent a total of 39 non-consecutive weeks on the Official Albums Chart.

 According to Music & Media, Light Years peaked at number 10 on the European Top 100 Albums chart.
 The album peaked within the top 40 in several European countries, including Belgium, Finland, Germany, Hungary, Poland, Sweden, and Switzerland.
 Light Years also reached number 50 in France, and number 71 in Netherlands.
 In South Africa, the album peaked at number 11 and was certified double platinum by the Recording Industry of South Africa for shipments of 100,000 copies.